Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 indexing is handled by [ctest](https://cmake.org/cmake/help/latest/module/CTest.html).

-Integration testing of runners is handled whatever standard test tooling is appropriate.
+Integration testing of runners is handled by whatever standard test tooling is appropriate.

 #### Code Style Guide

-The C/C++ code in this repository is expected to be formatted by the bundled clang-format configuration.
+The C/C++ code in this repository shall be formatted by the bundled clang-format configuration.
 Doxygen comments are expected to be formatted.

-Python code in this repository is expected to be formatted with black.
+Python code in this repository shall be formatted with black.

 ### Tools